turingschool/mod-0-curriculum/session5/index.md

 The objects are similar enough in attributes/states and behaviors/methods/abilities that they are part of the same class.

-Sidenote: Let's imagine that the fundraising accounts and the school meal accounts were so different that they had different attributes.
-As an example, maybe only deposits can be made to the fundraising accounts, while a lunch account can have both deposits and withdraws.
-In addition, maybe a lunch account can only be accessed by one person, but the fundraising accounts can have multiple owners.
-In this case, we might actually create separate classes: MealAccount and FundraisingAccount. **This is up to you as the developer to figure out how similar or different your objects are.**
+Sidenote: Let's imagine that the hosts had different permission levels so that they had some different methods, but a few methods they all shared.
+As an example, maybe only Rachel can create breakout rooms or end the session.
+But, all hosts can mute participants and send a message to the chat.
+In addition, maybe certain levels of hosts are paid each time they participate in a zoom session, while other hosts only volunteer.
+Then you maid need to create completely separate classes: **Paid_Host** and **Volunteer_Host**.

+ **This is up to you as the developer to figure out how similar or different your objects are.**

 <div class="things-to-note">
   <h4>Things to Note</h4>